dphiggs01/Wormcat_batch/docker/wormcat_batch/README.md

 <br>
 <br>

-**3. With either of the above as Input and a Path to an externally prepared Annotation file**
+**3. Execution with either of the above as Input and a Path to an externally prepared Annotation file**

 You can download an Example Annotation file [whole_genome_v2_nov-11-2021.csv](http://www.wormcat.com/static/download/whole_genome_v2_nov-11-2021.csv) to confirm the required format.